azrulhasni/keymico/README.md

-(These 3 functionalities are what I usually use cloud for - definitely it does not cover every possible use case out there [no A.I. service for example].
-Of course, I am thinking of extension - e.g. Vault to help manage certificates and security, Kafka for resilient messaging , Consul for networking etc. - so maybe a Keymico+ stack in the future)
+(These 3 functionalities are what we usually use cloud for - definitely it does not cover every possible use case out there [no A.I. service for example].
+Of course, we are thinking of extension - e.g. Vault to help manage certificates and security, Kafka for resilient messaging , Consul for networking etc. - so maybe a Keymico+ stack in the future)